Thai Chicken Satay | Baked and Simple

 Me too, Christopher!

-These chicken satay skewers look so good!
+These chicken satay skewers were so good!
 I love the marinade that goes on these and the peanut sauce for drizzling too.

 Thanks so much Sharon!
 They are very yummy, especially with the peanut sauce! 🙂